Tutorial

 cardano-cli transaction submit --tx-file bob-commit-tx-signed.json

-Alternative: Not commit anything
+Alternative: Don't commit anything

 ):